divnix/nix-book/src/ch06-00-building-a-nix-package.md

 Nix is language and toolchain agnostic.
-Support for many toolchains have been added to nixpkgs, but the nix build environment is very constrained so many <toolchain>2nix have arisen to try and bridge the gap in expectations.
+Support for many toolchains have been added to nixpkgs, but the nix build environment is very constrained so many `<toolchain>2nix` tools have arisen to try and bridge the gap in expectations.